Dan McLeod Memorial Scholarship

 The Dan McLeod Memorial Scholarship was founded to honor and remember Danny McLeod and to offer help to students who may be struggling with an orthopedic disability.
 We understand the special challenges facing many disabled students and our hope is to lessen the financial challenge.

-- Have a 2.5 GPA or above for undergraduate students and a 3.0 GPA or above for graduate students.
+- Have a minimum 2.5 GPA for undergraduate students or a minimum 3.0 GPA for graduate students.

 - Be a citizen of the United States.

-Grade point average and disability will be verified by the University’s Student Disability Resource Center.
+Grade point average and disability will be verified by the UWF SAR.

-Application, personal statement, and letters of reference must be received by the SAR no later than June 14, 2019.
+Application, personal statement, and letters of reference must be received by UWF SAR no later than June 14, 2021.

 - Notification to all current students registered with SAR regarding the McLeod Scholarship for the upcoming Fall term is emailed in mid-March.